Finlay-K/IA_Individual/README.md

 └── README.md                       # You're reading it!
 ```

-Feel free to add to this structure but remember to update this file to keep everyting documented.
+Feel free to add to this structure but remember to update this file to keep everything documented.

 ## Getting Started